peteanyaduba/certified-blockchain-developer-hyperledger-fabric/hyperledger-fabric-certificate-authority.md

         -   Fabric SDKs
             -   Here, clients are the direct entities that can help to generate certificates manually for any peer or node.
 If a node or any peer is running an application on top of that, then they can use SDKs to request certificates
             -   The client routes the entire certificate generation to an HA Proxy endpoint which load balances traffic to one of the fabric-CA server cluster members
+                -   Hencie it manages all the traffic for the Fabric-CA Server.
+            -   All CA servers in a cluster share the same database like MySQL, PostgreSQL for storing identities and certificates
+            -   If LDAP (Lightweight Directory Access Protocol) is configured, the identity information is kept in it rather than the database.
+                -   This is basically, the fundamental architecture used in many websites.
+                -   For instance, the architecture of Godaddy Certificate Authority or even if you are creating your own CA you will know that it is very similar to what Fabric is providing.
+It provides you with security because the ROOT keys are isolated from the other keys and no one has access to the ROOT key.
+You can also use hardware security modules (HSM) with the Hyperledger fabric system.
+HSM refers to the hardware which is being used to store the certificates.
+                    -   No one has direct access to the HSM and it is tough to hack the HSM system
+                    -   An example is NETFLIX which uses the HSMs with its CA to store all the certificates for the user.